kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 There are two main ways of transforming and analyzing tabular data — **SQL** and **dataframes** (_sorry, Excel!_).

 **SQL** is a declarative language for querying datasets of any size.
-It's versatile, mature, time-tested, and widely adopted across various professions and tools.
+It's versatile, mature, time-tested, and widely adopted across various professions, organizations and tools.

 However, some data transformations are more easily expressed using dataframes defined in an imperative language such as Python.
 This includes pivoting and melting (_reverse process to pivoting_), dealing with missing values or time series, visualizing and iteratively exploring data, or applying custom functions and machine learning algorithms.
 For such use cases, **dataframes** offer a great addition to SQL-based processes allowing in-memory computation and integrating well with data science workflows.